ShakalBhau0001/Python-Mini-Projects/Txt-To-PDF-Generator/README.md

    cd Txt-To-PDF-Generator

    ```
+2. Make sure `DejaVuSans.ttf` is in the same folder as the script (optional for emoji support).

-2. Run the Python script:
+3. Run the Python script:

    ```bash
    python txt_to_pdf_generator.py